JulePralle/SDC_Term1_Project3_BehavioralCloning/writeup_template.md

 |![alt text][image4]| ![alt text][image5]|

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

+After the collection process, I had ## X ## number of data points.

 ### Data Processing

+The data first got nomrmalized using the keras lambda layer.
+Within the lambda layer each element of the data is getting normalized by dividing by the maximum value of an image pixel.

+In a second step the images got mean centered by substracting 0.5 also within the lambda layer.

 ### Model Architecture